Refined Iota Carrageenan

 As one iota carrageenan supplier in China, Gino Biotech provides the finest ingredients from qualified carrageenan manufacturer & carrageenan producer to many industries.
 At the same time, flexible packaging solutions could also be provided.

-We will help you boost your business and make you stand out from the competition by offering you the custom packaging.
+We will help you boost your business and make you stand out from the competition by offering you custom packaging.

 PP Woven Bag

-- Due to Refined Iota Carrageenan's remarkable properties in gelling, thickening, emulsifying, film-forming and stably dispersing, it is commonly applied in various fields such as dairy products, beverages, meat products, new health products, dietary supplements, pharmaceutical and daily chemical products (cosmetics), etc.
+- Due to Refined Iota Carrageenan's remarkable properties in gelling, thickening, emulsifying, film-forming, and stably dispersing, it is commonly applied in various fields such as dairy products, beverages, meat products, new health products, dietary supplements, pharmaceuticals, and daily chemical products (cosmetics), etc.

 - It is usually used in water-based applications where a weak cohesive and elastic gel is required.